Kaditcuy/AirBnB_clone/README.md

 ## Description

-HolbertonBnB is a complete web application, it integrates database storage, a back-end API, and a front-end interface.
-It is a clone of AirBnB.
+AirBnB_clone is a complete web application, it integrates database storage, a back-end API, and a front-end interface.
+It is a clone of HobertonBnB.

 ## Console